pivot-access-ltd/bma-offline-docs/src/maas-documentation-6662.md

 <!-- "MAAS documentation" -->
 MAAS is **Metal As A Service**, a service that treats physical servers like virtual machines -- instances -- in the cloud.

 No need to manage servers individually: MAAS turns bare metal into an elastic, cloud-like resource.
-Enlist and deploy standard or customised operating systems to hardware and virtual machines, remotely.
+Enlist and deploy standard or customised operating systems to hardware and virtual machines -- remotely.
 Monitor, manage, and secure your metal infrastructure easily and efficiently.

 <a href="https://discourse.maas.io/uploads/default/original/1X/18456dbd3fbfec14eddd044816fd0719692282da.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/18456dbd3fbfec14eddd044816fd0719692282da.jpeg"></a>